GoodUncleFood/petite/readme.md

 The headers sent with the request are checked against the required headers you define with the requiredHeader() function.
 A 406 is returned if this check fails.

 ### Step 3: Routing to controllers
 With the addController() function, you define which controller should receive the request data for each http method (POST, GET, PUT, DELETE, etc).
 If a request is received via a method that has no matching controller (OPTIONS or HEAD for example), a 405 is returned.
 If there is a matching controller for that method, that controller is passed a single data object and a callback.

-See the next section below ("Setting up Your Controllers") for details.
+## Setting up Your Controllers
+Your controllers should be normal functions that accept two parameters: a data object, and a callback.

+### The data object
 The data object contains all the request data you should need to process the request.

 ```js